ae.files

 • buf_size (int) – size of copy buffer/chunk in bytes (that get copied before each progress callback).

-• progress_func (Callable) – optional callback to dispatch or break/cancel the copy progress for large files. if the callback returns a non-empty value it will be interpreted as cancel reason, the copy process will be stopped and an error will be returned.
+• progress_func (Callable) – optional callback to dispatch or break/cancel the copy progress for large files. if the callback returns a non-empty value, it will be interpreted as cancel reason, the copy process will be stopped, and an error will be returned.

 • progress_kwargs – optional additional kwargs passed to the progress function. the kwargs total_bytes and transferred_bytes will be updated before the callback.